 A military funeral is a service that pays honor and respect to the deceased for their service in the armed forces.
 These funeral services can differ slightly depending on the length of time the deceased served as well as what branch they were in.
 In any case, there will be representatives from the branch at the funeral and they will perform certain acts and ceremonies as part of the service.

-If you are a member of the Armed Forces, it is expected that you wear your dress uniform to the service.
+For members of the Armed Forces, iit is expected that you wear your dress uniform to the service.
 Also, all members of the Armed Forces will salute the hearse as it passes, as well as anytime the casket is moved.
-You will also salute when Taps is being played and when the casket is being lowered into the ground.
+You will also salute when “Taps” is being played and when the casket is being lowered into the ground.

 Ceremonies and Honors

 Depending on various factors, the ceremonies and honors may differ.
-However, every military funeral will have the minimal of the following:
+However, every military funeral will have the minimum of the following:

-- Flag ceremony - This is a process where the United States flag is folded into a triangle with the blue and start visible on the outside.
+Flag ceremony - This is a process where the United States flag is folded into a triangle with the blue and stars visible on the outside.